Our use of Cookies

 Will there be any fees for movements to Northern Ireland?

 Under PHEATS for movements to NI, there will be no fees.
-This is due to the Movement Assistance Scheme.
-Fees associated with PHEATS, excluding the issuance of the PC fee, were introduced as part of MAS from the 01 July 2021, this includes the initial registration fee and the fee associated with ongoing audits.
+This is due to the Movement Assistance Scheme (MAS) that is currently due to run until 2025.
+Fees associated with PHEATS, excluding the issuance of the PC fee, were introduced as part of MAS from the 1st July 2021, this includes the initial registration fee and the fee associated with ongoing audits.

 I move goods to both the EU and NI under PHEATS, which fees are defrayed?